About Me & FAQ’s

-I have significantly reduced my dairy intake since my plastic free switch, but I think if I went full-time vegan then my partner would stop eating vegetarian 80% of the time as he currently does and will start cooking his own meat based meals.
-So realistically our diet is more sustainable as it is now, eating vegetarian every night and vegan every other night, with the BF occasionally eating meat.
+I have significantly reduced my dairy intake since my plastic free switch.
 Rob Greenfield, the ultimate sustainable, vegan hippy summed the choice to go vegan here, and Lindsay from Treading My Own Path also has a great post on why she chooses to not be vegan.

 Do you eat takeaway?

-Takeaway is probably one of my cheats where I am not being as environmentally sustainable as possible.
-My takeaway go-to’s are Hell Pizza and Burger Wisconsin, which are both close to my house (I usually walk to BW).
+Yes… Takeaway is definitely a cheat for me, but I only ever get it in paper/cardboard and never plastic or ‘bio-plastic.’
+My takeaway go-to’s are Hell Pizza, Burger Wisconsin and the local chinese/fish and chip shop which are walking distance from my house.
 The packaging for these is fully recycled paper and cardboard, which we compost or recycle if possible.
 I have successfully purchased takeaway from Burger Wisconsin and local fish and chip shops in my own containers.